Skip to main content Skip to navigation Skip to footer

 Using a Template File

-To customise the email template that Content Notify uses, copy the wp-content/plugins/content-notify/templates folder to wp-content/themes/your-theme/cn-templates, replacing ‘your-theme’ with the folder name of your theme.
+To customise the email templates that Content Notify uses for immediate and digest alerts, copy the wp-content/plugins/content-notify/templates folder to wp-content/themes/your-theme/cn-templates, replacing ‘your-theme’ with the folder name of your theme.

 You can then customise the email via this new theme file to include additional information, change the colours and layout, and so on.